oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

  * __CUDA >= 10.2__     (We tested on CUDA 10.2)
  * __Pytorch >= 1.5.0__ (We tested on Pytorch 1.5 and 1.7.1 and 1.9)

-It currently works on Ubuntu 18.04.
-You can try this code using [docker](https://www.docker.com/) if your OS is not Ubuntu 18.04.
+We tested this code on Ubuntu 18.04.

 ## Installation

-Change compile.sh line 5 to the glm library include path.
+Change lib/compile.sh line 5 to the glm library include path.
 This library can be downloaded from this [link](https://github.com/g-truc/glm).

     $ cd lib
     $ sh compile.sh